 “I’m a man, Pa, you don’t hav’ta worry about me.”

 Joe twisted out of his father’s grip.
 “No one asked you too.”

 Joe eyed Hoss with resentment.
-“Nothin’ has gotten inta me.
-Mind yer own business.”
+“Nothin’s gotten inta me.
+Mind your own business.”

 Ben clutched Joe’s forearms.
 Joe winced hearing the desperation in his pa’s voice.
-“Joe, what’s eatin’ you boy?
+“Joe, what’s eatin’ you?
 We can’t help you if you don’t tell us?”

 “Adam!” cried Ben, stopping his approach.

-Joe staggered against the sofa as he pulled himself up.
+Joe staggered against the sofa, pulling himself up.
 His chest heaved and he struggled to keep his voice steady.
 “I don’t need your help.
 I don’t need you takin’ care of me!”

 “Don’t Hoss, don’t!”
 He flung out his hand, holding his brother at bay.
-“Jest leave me alone.
+“Just leave me alone.
 I don’t need your help.
 I can take care of myself!”